Washington Wine of the Week – Selections for Summer, 2019

 For the week of August 18, 2019: Thurston Wolfe 2016 Petit Verdot – Dr. Wade Wolfe and his wife Becky Yeaman have quietly been at the forefront of Washington’s wine industry for over 30 years.
 During that time, the hallmarks of this Prosser-based winery have been simple: true-to-the-varietal wines, consistency, quality, and reasonable prices.
 This masterpiece of a Petit Verdot took Best in Show honors at the 2019 Bellingham Northwest Wine Festival.
 It displays spicy and smoky aromatics, powerful cassis, anise, and black plum flavors, supple tannins, and an overall richness that make it a highly deserving award-winner.
 Sourced from the Double Canyon Vineyard in Eastern Washington’s Horse Heaven Hills AVA.
 Only 50 cases produced so buy it now!!

-For the week of August 4, 2019: Naches Heights Vineyard 2016 Can-Can White – Winemaker Phil Cline must have had fun while he was making this completely unconventional white wine blend of Riesling, Grenache Blanc, Viognier, Marsanne, and Gewurztraminer.
+For the week of August 4, 2019: Naches Heights Vineyard 2016 Can-Can White – Winemaker Phil Cline must have had fun while he was making this strange but wonderful white wine blend of Riesling, Grenache Blanc, Viognier, Marsanne, and Gewurztraminer.
 Crazy-beautiful nose of pear jam, Fruity Pebbles, and fresh gardenias followed by luscious nectarine and melon flavors with an off-dry finish.
 Great mouthfeel, great acidity, and great price – only about $15 – and that should make every white wine lover happy.

 For the week of July 28, 2019: Jones of Washington 2018 Rose of Syrah – Another practically-perfect selection for the summer months, this award-winning pink gem from winemaker Victor Palencia opens with lovely rose petal aromatics followed by expressive strawberry, white raspberry, and tangerine flavors.
 The finish is capped with a vibrant, linen-crisp splash of watermelon and cranberry.
 Sourced from the Ancient Lakes AVA in Central Washington.